-Our extensive experiments demonstrate that the pro-125 posed CompositionalNet outperforms related approaches 126 by a large margin at classifying partially occluded objects, 127 even when it has not been exposed to occluded objects dur-128 ing training.
-When trained with data augmentation in terms 129 of partial occlusion the performance increases further.
-In 130 addition, we perform qualitative and quantitative experi-131 ments that demonstrate the ability of CompositionalNets 132 to localize occluders accurately, despite being trained with 133 class labels only.
-We make several important contributions 134 in this paper: 135
+Our extensive experiments demonstrate that the proposed CompositionalNet outperforms related approaches by a large margin at classifying partially occluded objects, even when it has not been exposed to occluded objects during training.
+When trained with data augmentation in terms of partial occlusion the performance increases further.
+In addition, we perform qualitative and quantitative experiments that demonstrate the ability of CompositionalNets to localize occluders accurately, despite being trained with class labels only.
+We make several important contributions in this paper:

-- 1. We propose a differentiable compositional model that is generative in terms of the feature activations of a DCNN.
+- We propose a differentiable compositional model that is generative in terms of the feature activations of a DCNN.
 This enables us to integrate compositional models and deep networks into compositional convolutional neural networks, a unified deep model with innate robustness to partial occlusion. - 2.
-While previous works [30, 11, 27, 31] evaluate robustness to partial occlusion on artificially occluded images only, we also evaluate on real images of partially occluded objects from the MS-COCO dataset.
-We demonstrate that CompositionalNets achieve state-of-the-art results at classifying partially occluded objects under artificial and real occlusion. - 3.
-To the best of our knowledge we are the first to study the task of localizing occluders in an image and show that CompositionalNets outperform dictionary-based compositional models [11] substantially.
+While previous works [37, 14, 33, 38] evaluate robustness to partial occlusion on artificially occluded images only, we also evaluate on real images of partially occluded objects from the MS-COCO dataset.
+We demonstrate that CompositionalNets achieve state-of-the-art results at classifying partially occluded objects under occlusion. - 3.
+To the best of our knowledge we are the first to study the task of localizing occluders in an image and show that CompositionalNets outperform dictionary-based compositional models [14] substantially.